bcgov/PIMS/database/mssql/README.md

 MSSQL_PID=Developer
 ```

 Enter the `password` you want to secure the DB with.
+This password needs to be complex enough to match the requirements from Microsoft.

 ## Connection